zjunlp/OneKE/README.md

 The Case Repository is automatically updated with each extraction process once setting `update_repository` to `True` in the configuration file.

-When updating the Case Repository, you must provide external feedback to generate case information, either by including correct answer in the configuration file or during the extraction process.
+When updating the Case Repository, you must provide external feedback to generate case information, either by including truth answer in the configuration file or during the extraction process.

 Here is an example:
 ```yaml